patarapolw/pyhandsontable/README.md

 ## Acceptable kwargs

 - title: title of the HTML file
+- maxColWidth: maximum column width.
+Set to 200.
-- hot_css: url of the Handsontable CSS
+- css: url of the Handsontable CSS
-- hot_js: url of the Handsontable Javascript
+- js: url of the Handsontable Javascript
+- css_custom: your custom CSS
+- js_pre: Javascript before rendering the table (but after most other things.)
+- js_post: Javascript after rendering the table.
 - config: add additional config as defined in https://docs.handsontable.com/pro/5.0.0/tutorial-introduction.html
   - This will override the default config (per key basis) which are: